About

 RESPITE SERVICES

 Western Care Association offers respite services throughout the county.
-This service is designed to give service users and families a break.
+This service is designed to give people we support and families a break.
 Such services allow an individual to use a group home for a short period of time.
 This is an opportunity to support the person to develop their social activities, to learn some new skills in a different location and to experience the opportunity to live away from the family home.

 DAY OPPORTUNITIES/RESOURCES